AveoTSD – an anti snoring device.

 What is aveoTSD and how does it work?

-The aveoTSD is an anti snoring mouth guard made from a soft medical silicone.
+The aveoTSD is an anti-snoring mouthguard made from soft medical silicone.
 It works by holding the tongue forward by gentle suction, preventing it from falling against the back of the throat, keeping the airway open during sleep.

 What causes snoring?